manohararsid/Bendigo_Application/Readme.txt.txt

 7.In the Bendigo_applcation.ts file I mentioned each functional page as one method.

 Finally after cloning the project - command to run the feature is npx wdio .\wdio.conf.ts

+Note : recording is available  for the quick reference